wp-plugins/wp-classified/README.txt

 This plugin allows you to add a simple classified page in to your wordpress blog.

-The plugin has been create and successfully tested on Wordpress version 2.8.5 with default and unchanged Permalink structure.
-It may work with earlier versions too I have not tested.
+The plugin has been created and successfully tested on Wordpress version 2.8.5 with default and unchanged Permalink structure.
+It may work with earlier versions too, but I have not tested yet.

-Please test the plugin with your theme on a develop machine or a local machine, if the test is successful install it on the production machine.
+Please test the plugin with your theme on a test or a local machine, if the test is successful, then install it on the production machine.

 Demo link: http://www.forgani.com/classified/